From BR Bullpen

 The Majors

-As a Rule V selection, Keagle had to be on the Tigers' Opening Day roster in 1996, and he made his debut in their first game of the season, April 1.
+As a Rule V selection, Keagle had to be on the Tigers' Opening Day roster in 1996, and he made his debut in their first game of the season, April 1st, facing the Minnesota Twins.
 He pitched three innings in his first big league game, surrendering three hits, walking two and striking out two.
 He allowed one earned run.
 His first career strikeout victim was Chuck Knoblauch.
 He then struck out Rich Becker, who followed Knoblauch in the batting order.

 Keagle did not have a very successful rookie season.
-In 26 games (six started), he posted a three and six record with a ERA of 7.39.
+In 26 games (6 started), he posted a 3-6 record with a ERA of 7.39.
 He also walked 68 batters in 87 2/3 innings of work.
-He had a 2-3, 10.00 record in six starts for the Toledo Mud Hens as he was no more effective at AAA than he had been in the majors.
+He had a 2-3, 10.00 record in 6 starts for the Toledo Mud Hens as he was no more effective at AAA than he had been in the majors.

 Perhaps the best game of his major league career came on September 12, 1997 against the Oakland Athletics.
-He threw seven fine innings of work, giving up only five hits, one run (a home run to Scott Spiezio) walking only one and striking out nine batters.
+He threw 7 fine innings of work, giving up only 5 hits, 1 run (a home run to Scott Spiezio) walking only 1 and striking out 9 batters.

 Overall, his career major league record was 6-16.
 He posted an ERA of 6.76, and in 171 2/3 innings of work, he walked 106 batters and struck out 123.
 He pitched in a total of 46 games in his major league career, starting exactly half of those.
 He hit a total of 18 batters in his career, or one every 9.53 innings of work.

-He committed zero errors in his MLB career, for a perfect 1.000 fielding percentage.
+He had only one career at-bat in the majors - facing Denny Neagle of the Atlanta Braves on September 2, 1997, he struck out.
+He committed no errors in his MLB career, for a perfect 1.000 fielding percentage.

 Back to the Minors

-Although his Major League career ended in 1998, his professional career lasted until 2005.
+Although his major league career ended in 1998, his professional career lasted until 2005.
 He stayed in the Tigers' organization in 1999.
-He made three stops that year, going 1-4 with a 7.16 ERA in 7 games for Toledo, 4-2 with a 2.85 ERA for the Jacksonville Suns (9 outings) and 1-3, 4.50 in six games for the Lakeland Tigers.
+He made three stops that year, going 1-4 with a 7.16 ERA in 7 games for Toledo, 4-2 with a 2.85 ERA for the Jacksonville Suns (9 outings) and 1-3, 4.50 in 6 games for the Lakeland Tigers.

-He split time between the Edmonton Trappers (getting shelled for five runs in three innings in his lone game) and the Elmira Pioneers in 2000, where he threw the first no-hitter in Pioneers history (and just one of three in Northeast League history).
-He was 9th in the Northern League in ERA and made the league All-Star team as the top right-hander.
+He split time between the Edmonton Trappers (getting shelled for 5 runs in 3 innings in his lone game) and the Elmira Pioneers in 2000, where he threw the first no-hitter in Pioneers history (and just one of three in Northern League East history).
+He was 9th in the league in ERA and made the league All-Star team as the top right-hander.
 He was 8-4 with a 3.04 ERA for the team.

 Becoming a player/coach for the Pioneers in 2001, Greg went 5-5 with a 3.29 ERA, fifth in the eastern division of the Northern League.
 The wild man walked just 25 in 109 IP that year.
 Keagle was 10-9 with a 2.92 ERA in 2002, allowing 101 hits and 37 walks in 144 IP while whiffing 119.
 He was fourth in the eastern division of the Northern League in ERA.